Generative Assembly via Bimanual Manipulation

 ACC Workshop on Recent Advancement of Human Autonomy Interaction and Integration, 2023

-Contributors: Ava Pun, Kangle Deng, Ruixuan Liu.Publications: Coming soon!
+Contributors: Ava Pun, Kangle Deng, Ruixuan Liu, Deva Ramanan, Jun-Yan Zhu.Publications: Coming soon!

 Constructing Customized Assembly